Gewogs of Bhutan: Gewog changes since 2000

 In 2002, there were 199 gewogs in Bhutan's 20 dzongkhags; by 2005, there were 205.

 In Tsirang District, Chanautey, Gairigaun, Tshokhana, and Tsirang Dangra Gewogs were disestablished; in the meanwhile Barshong, Rangthangling, Tsholingkhar, and Tsirangtoe Gewogs were created.
 Likewise, in Sarpang District, Sarpangtar Gewog was disestablished.
 Chukha District no longer contains Bhulajhora Gewog, but now contains Sampheling Gewog.
 Samtse District no longer contains Ghumauney, Mayona, and Nainital Gewogs; it now contains Ugentse and Yoeseltse Gewogs.
 In Thimphu District, Bapbi Gewog disappeared.
 In Samdrup Jongkhar District, Bakuli and Hastinapur Gewogs disappeared, replaced by Dewathang, Langchenphu, Pemathang, Phuntshothang, Serthi, and Wangphu Gewogs.
 Trashiyangtse District saw the creation of three additional gewogs: Bumdeling, Khamdang, and Ramjar.

 Since 2005, gewogs and dzongkhags have continued to evolve.
 On April 26, 2007, Lhamozingkha Dungkhag (subdistrict) was formally transferred from Sarpang Dzongkhag to Dagana Dzongkhag, affecting the town of Lhamozingkha and three constituent gewogs – Lhamoy Zingkha, Deorali and Nichula (Zinchula) – that formed the westernmost part of Sarpang and now form the southernmost part of Dagana.

 The gewogs of Bhutan

-The following is a list of 205 gewogs of Bhutan by dzongkhag in a chronological order:
+The following is a list of 205 gewogs of Bhutan by dzongkhag in alphabetical order: